Pipe Statics: Thermal Expansion & Stress

 The pipe statics temperature difference determines the stresses and forces used in the design:

 is the design temperature and is the installation temperature.
-The following recommendations apply to the selection of both values:
+The following recommendations apply to both.

 The installation temperature defines the stress-free state.
-The lower it is set, the higher and thus the calculated load will be.
+The lower it is set, the higher becomes, and with it the calculated load.

 Expansion Accommodation

-90 deg bends are optimal because they absorb the expansion of both legs.
-Angles greater than 90 deg increase the expansion range and can be advantageous in confined spaces.
-Angles less than 90 deg are not recommended, as the expansion capacity decreases sharply.
+The 90 deg bend is optimal because it absorbs the expansion of both legs.
+Larger angles increase the expansion range and can help in confined spaces, while angles below 90 deg are not recommended, as the expansion capacity falls off sharply.

 Installation Methods for Buried KMR Pipes